FD Details

 FD vs Debt Mutual Fund - Which Is Better in 2026?

-As a fixed income investment and the most popular short-term investment option in India, FDs compete primarily with debt mutual funds, post office term deposits, and arbitrage funds.
+As a fixed income investment and the most popular short-term investment option in India, FDs compete primarily with debt mutual funds, post office term deposits, Post Office Monthly Income Scheme (POMIS), and arbitrage funds.
 The April 2023 Budget removed the LTCG indexation benefit for debt mutual funds, making their tax treatment identical to FDs - both are taxed at your income slab rate on gains.
 This fundamentally changed the FD vs mutual funds after inflation debate.
 Here's how they stack up today:

 Parameter Fixed Deposit Debt Mutual Fund